Calculus rules for proximal {\epsilon}-subdifferentials and inexact proximity operators for weakly convex functions: Introduction

-\paragraph{Contribution} Our contribution addresses the following issues. \begin{enumerate} \item We provide sufficient and necessary conditions for the sum rule of the global proximal $\varepsilon\text{-}$subdifferentials for the sum of two $\rho\text{-}$weakly convex functions ( see Theo. \ref{theo: MReps} and Theo. \ref{theo: kruger:2}) (Section \ref{sec:Calculus_Rules}). \item By using the above theorems, in Prop. \ref{cor:eps:prox:2} and Prop. \ref{cor:proxsub}, we investigate the relationship between the ${\varepsilon\text{-proximal}}$ operator of a $\rho\text{-}$weakly convex function $f$ and the ${\varepsilon\text{-proximal}}$ subdifferential of $f$ (Section \ref{sec:inexact}). \item The notion of inexact (approximate) proximal point that we infer can be related to \textit{Type}-1 and \textit{Type}-2 \textit{approximations} proposed in \cite{salzo2012inexact,rasch2020inexact} in the convex settings (Section \ref{sec:inexact}). \end{enumerate} In the present work, we incorporate and make a consistent use of the modulus of proximal subdifferentiability and of the modulus of weak convexity $\rho$ into the calculus rules for proximal $\varepsilon\text{-}$subdifferentials.
+\begin{enumerate} \item We start our analysis by providing sufficient and necessary conditions for the sum rule of the global proximal $\varepsilon\text{-}$subdifferentials for the sum of two $\rho\text{-}$weakly convex functions (see Theo. \ref{theo: MReps} and Theo. \ref{theo: kruger:2}) (Section \ref{sec:Calculus_Rules}).
+We incorporate and make a consistent use of the modulus of proximal subdifferentiability and of the modulus of weak convexity $\rho$ into the calculus rules for proximal $\varepsilon\text{-}$subdifferentials.